Alejandro Villarreal: Santos

-Loan to Aldosivi
+Aldosivi

-On 30 July 2025, Villarreal was loaned to Argentine Primera División side Aldosivi until January 2027.
+On 30 July 2025, Villarreal moved to Argentine Primera División side Aldosivi, with Santos retaining 20% over a future sale.
 He made his debut for the club on 15 August, replacing Tobías Cervera late into a 0–0 home draw against Belgrano.

 International career

 On 20 August 2024, Villarreal was called up to the Colombia national under-20 team by manager César Torres for two friendlies against Uruguay, but was cut from the squad six days later.